willp240/antinullh/HOWTO.md

 <h4>plotFixedOscParams</h4>

 This script loops over all entries in the output `TTree` from `makeFixedOscTree`, and finds the fit with the minimum best LLH.
 It then plots each parameter in that entry, relative to it's nominal value.
 Any prefit constraints are also plotted, relative to nominal values.
 A canvas is saved in both a `.root` and `.pdf` file, in the top level output directory of the set of fits.
 The constraint, nominal, and postfit histograms are also saved in the root file.
 If `plotFixedOscLLH` has already been run, it will look for the outputted `LLH.root` file to find the oscillation parameter uncertainties.
 Otherwise, it will use the grid spacing.

+A separate canvas is also saved, containing a plot of the postfit correlation matrix of all fit parameters.

 You can run it with: